Craig Gifford Acroblog

 teammates in the training environment (as opposed to competition) - I

+really didn't know any of them much before this.
 On the plus side, I got to fly Kelly's airplane for the first time and the good news is it flys very similarly to mine and is a great airplane.
 We had a spark plug die on Saturday, but fortunately Mark had good condition used plugs in the hangar so we borrowed one and got the issue sorted pretty quickly.
 Next camp is three weekends from now.
 At the very least I WILL have the spin technique down by then.

-January 9, 2012 - Hi folks, sorry for
+| January 9, 2012 - Hi folks, sorry for

 the lag in updates - had computer problems but I'm back up now.